livegnik/2way-poc-design/00-scope/00-scope-overview.md

 * All payloads are validated by Schema Manager prior to persistence.
 * All authorization decisions are enforced by ACL Manager.
 * All persistent writes receive a strictly monotonic `global_seq`.
+* All sync state transitions are applied by State Manager.
 * All state change notifications flow through Event Manager.
+* All authentication and requester resolution are mediated by Auth Manager.
 * All private keys are owned and accessed exclusively by Key Manager.
+* All audit logging is mediated by Log Manager.
+* All request-scoped work is bound to a complete [`OperationContext`](../02-architecture/services-and-apps/05-operation-context.md).
 * Client-side signing does not bypass backend validation or authorization.

 ### 4.2 Process and persistence guarantees required by the PoC